Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Climb Every Mountain ( Chapter 7 )

 Then I ran through a gate while shouting the word for sprinting.
 And I ran really fast.
 Then Arngeir told me I need to visit a tomb and get a horn from inside and bring it back.
 Naturally this was far across Skyrim in the marshes near a place called Morthal.
 Sounds dreary.
 We slept the night with the monks in a shivering stone area, where their snores resonated the building.
 The only heat was from open braziers.
 Where they got the charcoal I don’t know.
 Not many trees at this elevation.
 We rose early and returned down the trail, blessedly clear of monsters and wolves trying to eat us.

 On return to Whiterun I used the gold to pay for upgrades in my house.
-I also mixed some more Waterbreathing potions and sold them for big money, which got Breezehome full upgraded, then I went to talk to the blacksmith about building a wood stove and a chimney so I could seal off the roof vent and make the place warm in the winter mornings.
+I also mixed some more Waterbreathing potions and sold them for big money, which got Breezehome fully furnished.
+Then I went to talk to the blacksmith about building a wood stove and a chimney so I could seal off the roof vent and make the place warm in the winter mornings.
 Winter was coming hard and fast, after all.
 This was merely fall weather.
 Winter would mean feet of snow on the roads, making them impassible to wagons and not worth the effort on foot.
 The bears would hibernate, but the wolves would be starving and attack that much more aggressively.
 I restocked with food cooked in my new kitchen pot and announced our next journey to Sofia, who rolled over on her bedroll to stare at me with one bleary eye.

 “You must be kidding,” she importuned.